uriel0byte/Cybersecurity-Writeups/Hack The Box/HTB-Sherlocks/Noxious/README.md

 **The LLMNR/SMB2 Attack Chain Architecture**
 This investigation clarified how broadcast protocols and authentication mechanisms interact during a Man-in-the-Middle attack:
-1. **The Trigger (DNS Failure):** A user mistypes a network share path (e.g., `\\DCC01`), causing standard DNS resolution to fail[cite: 24].
+1. **The Trigger (DNS Failure):** A user mistypes a network share path (e.g., `\\DCC01`), causing standard DNS resolution to fail.
-2. **The Fallback (LLMNR):** Windows defaults to LLMNR, broadcasting a request to the local subnet asking if any device claims the unknown hostname[cite: 24, 26].
+2. **The Fallback (LLMNR):** Windows defaults to LLMNR, broadcasting a request to the local subnet asking if any device claims the unknown hostname.
-3. **The Poisoning (Responder):** The attacker's rogue machine immediately responds, falsely claiming the requested hostname and directing the victim to their IP[cite: 24, 26].
+3. **The Poisoning (Responder):** The attacker's rogue machine immediately responds, falsely claiming the requested hostname and directing the victim to their IP.
 4. **The Capture (SMB2/NTLM):** The victim attempts to connect to the spoofed file share via SMB2.
-When the attacker's machine demands authentication, the victim's system automatically transmits the NetNTLMv2 cryptographic hash, which is captured for offline password cracking[cite: 24, 26].
+When the attacker's machine demands authentication, the victim's system automatically transmits the NetNTLMv2 cryptographic hash, which is captured for offline password cracking.

 **LLMNR is a fallback that trusts everyone**